foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 Collect Data Range Statistic for Each Layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Quantization process is not only meant to convert weights data to fixed point representation, but also meant to define ranges of all the intermediate data for each layer.
 For this purpose, run the model on some representative data subset and gather statistics for all intermediate results.
-It is better to use all training subsets, or even all the dataset.
+It is recommended to use full training subset.

 To accomplish this using previously defined instruments, see this sample code: